-- 5.1.1 No territorial Baronage may be an exchequer of any branch in their Barony or be signatories on any account.
+- 5.1.1 No territorial Baronage may be an exchequer of any group or be signatories on any account.
 In the instance that a signatory becomes territorial Baronage, the signature card must be changed within 30 days of Investiture. - 5.1.2 Reigning Monarchs or their Heirs may not be exchequers or signatories on any account.
-In the instance that a signatory becomes the Royal Heir, the signature card must be changed within 30 days. - 5.1.3 No two signatories on the same account may be related to one another. - 5.1.4 Exchequers and anyone working as head gatekeeper/troll/reservationist in Atlantia must be 18 years of age or older. - 5.1.5 Exchequers must be citizens of Atlantia by residence or by official treaty. - 5.1.6 No signatory on any branch account shall sign a blank check.
+In the instance that a signatory becomes the Royal Heir, the signature card must be changed within 30 days. - 5.1.3 Signatories on an account must maintain a distinct separation.
+No two signatories on the same account may be engaged in a relationship that could lead to or give the appearance of an inadequate separation of duties.
+Examples of such relationships include but are not limited to, being related to one another, living at the same address, being involved in an intimate partner relationship, or having an established peer/student (such as a protégé, apprentice, squire, or companion) relationship. - 5.1.4 Exchequers and anyone working as head gatekeeper/troll/reservationist in Atlantia must be 18 years of age or older. - 5.1.5 Exchequers must be citizens of Atlantia by residence or by official treaty. - 5.1.6 No signatory on any group account shall sign a blank check.
 The checks must have the "to" and "amount" lines filled out before the check is signed. - 5.1.7 No signatory may sign a check made out to themselves. - 5.1.8 All monies collected in the name of the SCA, Inc must be deposited into an SCA, Inc account.
 This includes heraldic income, MOL money, waiver fees, fundraising and Event Income.
-If money has to be transferred to another account, it must be done through a branch check book.
-Money orders may not be used to transfer cash collected from an event to another SCA, Inc account. - 5.1.9 All checks for branch accounts should be printed with the " branch name, SCA Inc>" or <SCA, Inc branch>, 2 lines for signatures and the statement "2 signatures required for checks to be valid" on the checks. - 5.1.10 All checks should be deposited within 15 days of receipt. - 5.1.11 No checks will be written to "CASH".
-For accountability, each check written must state to whom it is going. - 5.1.12 No branch shall give out "cash" or current legal tender as prizes.
-Gift certificates/gift cards are allowed for purchase only, if upon redemption, these certificates/cards can not be used to purchase items contrary to SCA Inc. policies.
+If money has to be transferred to another account, it must be done through a group check book.
+Money orders and electronic transfers may not be used to transfer cash collected from an event to another SCA, Inc account. - 5.1.9 All checks for group accounts should be printed with the "<group name, SCA Inc>" or <SCA, Inc group>, 2 lines for signatures and the statement "2 signatures required for checks to be valid" on the checks. - 5.1.10 All income must be deposited within 14 days of receipt. - 5.1.11 No checks will be written to "CASH".
+For accountability, each check written must state to whom it is going. - 5.1.12 No group shall give out "cash" or current legal tender as prizes.
+Gift certificates/gift cards are allowed for purchase only, if upon redemption, these certificates/cards cannot be used to purchase items contrary to SCA Inc. policies.
 Pre-paid credit cards are not allowed under this policy.